rizkidelta/Cuesport_BookingApp/README.md

 ### 👨‍💼 For Admins
 1. Click on the `Admin` button in the top right.
-2. Enter the admin password.
+2. Enter the admin password: `admin`
 3. On the dashboard:
    - View and approve/reject bookings.
    - View and approve cancellation requests.